Nintendo 64 controller: Rumble Pak

 The original Rumble Pak, designed for the Nintendo 64 controller, was released in April 1997 to coincide with the release of Star Fox 64 and requires two AAA batteries.
 It provides haptic feedback during gameplay, intending to make the gaming experience more engaging.
 It was designed to be inserted into the controller's memory cartridge slot, which prevents the use of the Controller Pak.
 The insertion of a Controller Pak is prompted at every point of save in case one was not already in place.

+Transfer Pak

+The Transfer Pak is a device with a Game Boy or Game Boy Color cartridge slot that can be inserted into a Nintendo 64 controller's expansion port.
+When compatible game cartridges are inserted, it allows for connectivity between Game Boy and Game Boy Color games and supported Nintendo 64 titles.
+The Transfer Pak was originally bundled with Pocket Monsters Stadium and Pokémon Stadium, and it supported a total of twenty games worldwide, only six of which would be released outside of Japan.